write-you-a-scheme-v2/scheme/docs/01_introduction.md

 Introduction: The Bolts and Nuts of Scheme Interpreters in Haskell
 ------------
 ## 1.0 What are we going to do?
 We are going to make a very basic, but robust, programming language both simple to use and highly extendible.
-I encourage you to take the language we build and add functionality useful to you.
+You are encouraged to take the language we build and add more functionality.
 For instance, you could use this language for running jobs on a High Performance Computing Cluster, or analyzing financial data.
-I want to see more Haskell in industry, and language development is where we can really make a difference, today, not tomorrow.
+Language development is really a "killer app" for Haskell, and the approach we take in this tutorial is the basis you'll need to create a domain specific language for industrial purposes.
 ## 1.1 Scheme Syntax
 Lisp is a list processing language, and is old enough to join the AARP with a very storied history.
 Scheme is an fully specified Lisp implementation, although we will be taking many liberties for the sake of simplicity.
 For Scheme, this means every expression is a list.
 This parenthesized list has a prefix operator and is known as an S-Expression.
 Whenever a S-Expression is encountered, it is evaluated in the same way, minus a handful of special forms.
 Data is also represented as an S-Expression, and there is no syntactical difference between code and data.
 Scheme is well known for this minimalism.
 ## Scheme semantics